Land Types

 9min

 Wondering how much a land survey costs?
-On average, you're looking at $380 to $750, with most homeowners paying around $565.
+On average, you're looking at $380 to $750, with most landowners paying around $565.
 But wait!
 There's more to the story.

 The price can vary widely based on factors like lot size, shape, and location.
 Whether you're settling boundary disputes, planning improvements, or just curious about your property lines, understanding these costs is crucial.
 Let's dive into what affects land survey prices and how to get the best value.